A Vocabulary of Digital Do It Yourself

 Note – Given the novelty of DiDIY, DiDIY culture does not have stable features yet and what is specific of DiDIY culture with respect to maker culture is still unclear.

-social movement centered on individuals or groups of individuals who develop unique, often technological, products by engaging in DIY
+- social movement centred on individuals or groups of individuals who develop unique, often technological, products by engaging in DIY

-offline or online community whose purpose is to develop some DiDIY product or DiDIY platform, or to share knowledge, mutual support, or other services about DiDIY
+- offline or online community whose purpose is to develop some DiDIY product or DiDIY platform, or to share knowledge, inspiration and mutual support, or other services about DiDIY

 community-operated physical place that affords sharing of tools, resources and knowledge motivated by maker culture, revealing specific ways of creation, collaboration and learning